aidantze/projects.github.io/README.md

 ## Work Experience

+### Bamlabs
-### Bamlabs – AI Engineer, building workflow automation tools and lead lists
+AI Engineer, building workflow automation tools and lead lists

+> Aug 2026 (and ongoing)

 > [!IMPORTANT]
 > This work experience is very relevant for industry work!
 Specifically in AI (GTM)

 > [!NOTE]
-> This summarises all project work I have done for this company since Aug 2026
+> This summarises all project work I have done for this company

 I currently work at Bamlabs, an AI Go-To-Market (GTM) Engineering startup focused on embedding into other startups, working with them to deliver AI tools and data processes so companies can focus more on their sales closures.
 I primarily work on building agents that help to automate more of the company's internal workflows such as Lead List building, email/mobile backfill, company and people search, web scraping, mobile DNC washing and task schedulers.
 These agents are all part of an end-to-end lead list task (e.g. finding decision makers across 100 companies for a particular industry) that the company regularly does for their clients.
 I use Claude, Clay/Deepline/Firmable (data providers) and other tools to perform these tasks.
 Other tasks involve cleaning our GitHub repos and shared drives, and performing some research building reports to help identify more client connections.